11 Top WordPress Tips From The WPMU Team

-At WPMU we are all unashamed WordPress geeks.
+At WPMU DEV we are all unashamed WordPress geeks.
 It comes with the territory.
 And as such, we know handy little tips and tricks that can save you time, boost your WordPress efficiency and increase your blog’s potential for success.

 I have been harassing my WPMU colleagues for the past few days and have come up with a list of 11 WordPress tips for your benefit.
 I threw in a few of my own for good measure.